Sinbadsoft/Chirper/Roadmap.md

-- when to show absolute time of a chirp?
-- test for time zone offset and chirp posting times

 * Roadmap
 - chirp "it&#39;s me bart" should show as "it's me bart"
 - do infinite scrolling on chirps (I think it's trying to retrieve and show all at once, just get a bunch at a time)